How to manage complex hybrid infrastructures

 Typically, only the owning organization can access the data and hardware.
 However, centers are expensive to install, difficult to scale, and eventually need refreshes due to aging architectures.

-A public cloud—owned and operated by an off-site third party and normally accessed from a web browser.
+Owned and operated by an off-site third party and normally accessed from a web browser.
 Public clouds are low-cost, easy to access, and require minimal maintenance–it’s all handled by the cloud provider.

 But you generally lose out on additional security and a lack of specialized access features.